tolgacakir/TaskManagerApp-NetCore/README.md

 # TaskManagerApp-NetCore
-The task manager sample application with Asp.NetCore MVC
+The task manager sample application with Asp.NetCore MVC.

+The traditional layered architecture is used in this project.

 ## The Solution Architecture
 - **Core:**